dndizeye/esdatavizu/README.md

-Demo project for ES Index Data Visualization
+Demo project for Data Visualization with Elastic (ELK) Stack